marcesquerra/FTypes/README.md

 ```

-**async.Int** is just one of the types that FTypes provides out of the box, with practically all the same operations than the standard Int, where, like in the example, the '+' operation returns an async.Int that will hold the value of the sum (whenever the other two numbers are available)
+**async.Int** is just one of the types that FTypes provides out of the box, with, practically, all the same operations (methods) than the standard Int, where, like in the example, the '+' operation returns an async.Int that will hold the value of the sum (whenever the other two numbers are available)

 # Futures without Future